AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 1. Create one or more regular expression groups.

    * On the left side of the **[!UICONTROL Edit Batch Set Preset]** page, under **[!UICONTROL Match]**, **[!UICONTROL Base Name]**, or **[!UICONTROL Sequence Ordering]**, tap **[!UICONTROL Add Group]**.
-   * The **[!UICONTROL Match]** and **[!UICONTROL Base Name]** forms are required; **[!UICONTROL Sequence Ordering]** is optional.
+   * The **[!UICONTROL Match]** field is required. **[!UICONTROL Base Name]** is mandatory only if the **[!UICONTROL Match]** field does not already specify a base name through the use of a bracket grouping. **[!UICONTROL Sequence Ordering]** is optional.
    * Using the drop-down lists and text boxes in the group's form, specify an expression group that you want to use to define the naming criteria for image set or spin set asset members.
-See [Regular expression options](#regx-options-bsp) to review the complete list of expressions that are available in each form.
       * As you select and specify expressions for a group, you will notice that the actual regular expression syntax is reflected near the lower right side of the page, under the **[!UICONTROL Rule Results - RegX]** heading (you may need to tap anywhere outside the form area to see the regular expression string updated in the lower right).
 These regular expression strings represent the pattern that you want to match in a search of Dynamic Media assets to create your image set or spin set.
       * To remove a group you have added, tap **[!UICONTROL X]**.
    * When you add two or more groups, in the **[!UICONTROL And]** drop-down list, select **[!UICONTROL And]** to conjoin a newly added group with any previous expression group you have added.
 Or, select **[!UICONTROL Or]** to add an alternation between the previous expression group and the new group you create.
 The **[!UICONTROL Or]** operand is defined by the use of a vertical line character `|` in the regular expression syntax itself.